 There’s a reason golf course homes on the right side of holes are cheaper than the ones on the left.
 It’s because 90% of golfers are right-handed and hit slices that break windows and land in swimming pools on the right side.
 If you’re like me, you’ve hit plenty of sliced, weak shots to right that either end up out-of-bounds or short and right your intended target.
 You know that hitting a draw (right-to-left shot) is preferred because it goes farther and isn’t as affected by the wind.
 But for the life of you, you can’t seem to make it happen.
-You’re in luck as we are here to help.
+You’re in luck as we are here to help on how to hit a draw.

 Understanding the Difference Between a Hook and Draw and a Slice and Fade